mendelgusmao/CGI-for-LCD-Smartie/README.md

 > If you're happy and pleased using the other plugins
 > Basically, for everything that demands fast or realtime data displaying, like graph bars.
-> Believe me, the minimum time interval that LCD Smartie is allowed to get data from the plugin is 1 second and even if it was smaller, the default time interval to re-execute an interpretator is 15 seconds.
+> Believe me, the minimum time interval that LCD Smartie is allowed to get data from the plugin is 1 second and even if it was smaller, the default time interval to re-execute an interpreter is 15 seconds.
 Oh, are you thinking about decreasing everything to 100 ms?
 Only if you have a good machine configuration to support thousands of processes doing the same thing.
 > Really, don't try it.
 Go to C++

 INSTALLING